-StrongMinds is the only organization working to scale a model to treat depression throughout Africa — starting in Uganda.
+StrongMinds is the only organization working to scale a model to treat depression throughout Africa.
 Our unique community-based model of group talk therapy is simple, innovative and cost-effective.

 StrongMinds treats depression using group interpersonal psychotherapy (IPT-G), delivered by lay counselors.
 This manualized, time-bound talk therapy model emphasizes relationships as the root of – and source of recovery for – depression.
 IPT-G is well-studied in low- and middle-income countries, and is recommended by the WHO as a first-line depression intervention in resource-poor settings.

 Our group therapy is available in person or by phone.
 In groups, members find a safe space to open up with peers about their worries and struggles.
 Over 8-10 sessions, counselors guide structured discussions to help participants identify the underlying triggers of their depression and examine how their current relationships and their depression are linked.
 Together, they strategize solutions to their problems, learn coping mechanisms, practice interpersonal skills, and identify support structures that they can continue to lean on after therapy has ended.